 Yoop!
 Fest

 If you think you know Midwest Indie, you need Yoop!
 Fest.
 Get your education in Keweenaw and Midwest underground and indie music during this fall festival gem put on by local record purveyor, Kitschy Spirit Records.
-This multi-day event brings Keweenaw, Upper Peninsula, and Midwest bands to the historic Calumet Theatre stage.
+This multi-day event brings Keweenaw, Upper Peninsula, and Midwest bands to a historic Copper Country stage.

-Cheer on The Parade of Nations during this annual celebration of worldwide culture and national awareness in Michigan’s Upper Peninsula!
-Michigan Tech International students and Keweenaw community members hoist their flags alongside themed floats from the Rozsa Center to the Dee Stadium!
+Cheer on the Parade of Nations during this annual celebration of worldwide culture and national awareness in Michigan’s Upper Peninsula!
+Michigan Tech International students and Keweenaw community members hoist their flags alongside themed floats from the J. Robert Van Pelt and John and Ruanne Opie Library to the Dee Stadium!
 The parade is capped with multicultural food and family-friendly entertainment at the Dee Stadium.

 a parade of people waving international flags walks down a historic small town street